alrawas/alrawasabedcom-sveltekit-blog/src/lib/posts/how-to-tailwind-section-background.md

 ## TailwindCSS Full Code Snippet
 The clipping leaves whitespace behind it.
 To have control on that whitespace color, wrap the section with a div having a background color of your choice. `<div class="bg-[#E4E4E4]">` is an example.

-Additionally, I added some blend overlay effects to further customize the background.
+I added some blend overlay effects to further customize the background.
 Feel free to use these effects or remove them.

 ```html
 <div class="bg-[#E4E4E4]">